MEDICAL MALPRACTICE MARKET CYCLE VARIABLES: 5 TO KEEP YOUR EYE ON

 As you can see there are many variables that can impact when the medical malpractice product line will begin to harden.
 I still don’t have a crystal ball, and so can’t tell you exactly when the market will turn or what combination of factors will ultimately trigger it.
 But at least now I have a much better feel for the variables I need to keep my eye on as we pass through a very tricky period for medical malpractice.

-As the Co-Founder and Chief Production Officer of Ethos Insurance Partners, David, with decades of experience in the insurance industry, has a rich background starting in reinsurance brokerage and later specializing in healthcare professional liability placements.
-Co-founding Ethos Insurance Partners in 2004, David possesses a comprehensive understanding of professional liability exposure in the healthcare industry and is well-versed in the products and capabilities of carrier partners.
-His role at Ethos involves assisting production support staff efficiently solving healthcare professional liability-related problems for retail customers.
-Personally, David finds joy in building, from home projects to business ventures, and enjoys sharing good meals and wines with friends and family.
-He looks forward to continuing to build Ethos through collaboration and serving retail customers.
+David is Ethos’ Co-Founder and Chief Production Officer.
+He has decades of experience in the insurance industry during which he has played many roles, including that of a contract writer for a reinsurance brokerage firm, a management liability underwriter and, over the past 20 years, a wholesale broker focused exclusively on the healthcare professional liability (HPL) space.
+As a true HPL specialist David possesses a comprehensive understanding of professional liability exposures in the healthcare industry and is well-versed in the products and capabilities of Ethos’ numerous carrier partners.
+His role at Ethos includes supporting production support staff in their effort to efficiently solve HPL-related problems for retail customers, mentoring Ethos’ business development staff and working to develop and maintain relationships with carrier business development staff and underwriters.
+Personally, David enjoys building things, whether they be home projects or business ventures.
+He also enjoys sharing good food and good wine with friends and family.
+David looks forward to continuing to build Ethos and serving retail customers for years to come.